concinim/wh-acd/clinical_insights_medication.md

 <table>
 <tr><th>__Field__</th><th>__Description__</th></tr>
-</tr><td>score</td><td>How strongly does the language around the candidate annotation look like it matches the given lifecycle event.</td></tr>
+</tr><td>score</td><td>How strongly does the language around the candidate annotation look like it indicates the given lifecycle event.</td></tr>
 <tr><td>usage</td><td>The text that triggered the negation.
 For example, in the text <q>She denies pain</q>, the trigger is <q>denies</q>.
 <table role="presentation"><tbody>
-  <tr><td>explicitScore</td><td>Does the event directly apply to the patient</td></tr>
+  <tr><td>explicitScore</td><td>The event directly applies to the patient.</td></tr>
-  <tr><td>consideringScore</td><td>Is the event something that may happen to the patient</td></tr>
+  <tr><td>consideringScore</td><td>The event is something that may apply to the patient.</td></tr>
-  <tr><td>discussedScore</td><td>Does the event not apply to the patient</td></tr>
+  <tr><td>discussedScore</td><td>The event does not apply to the patient.</td></tr>
 </tbody></table></td></tr>
 </table>

-Note that the lifecycle events only look at local clues and do not try to reason across extremely large spans or multiple documents.
+Note that the lifecycle events only look at local context clues and do not try to reason across large distances in the text or multiple documents.

-* startedEvent - Is there language that indicates a medication was started.
+* startedEvent - There is language that indicates a medication was started.
-* stoppedEvent - Is there language that a medication was stopped.
+* stoppedEvent - There is language that a medication was stopped.
-* doseChangedEvent - Is there language that indicates the dosage of a medication was changed.
+* doseChangedEvent - There is language that indicates the dosage of a medication was changed.
-* adverseEvent - Does the medication mention have a causal relationship with any sort of bad outcome for the patient.
+* adverseEvent - The medication mention is associated with any sort of bad outcome for the patient.
 In addition to a *score* and *usage* section, adverseEvent also has an *allergyScore* that indicates if the given AE is just an allergy mention.

 You can use the usage scores to carve very specific boundaries around the kinds of medication mentions that you surface in your application.
-For example, depending on your use case, you may want to know about when a dose change occurred, but not when it was considered.
+For example, depending on your use case, you may want to know about when a dose change occurred, but not when it was just mentioned as a consideration.

 ### Sample Response